drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 3.2 Foot Clearance

-Figures 8 shows the results of the MFC~lead~ under experimental conditions.
-The ANOVA results showed that the MFC~lead~ was significantly affected by the barrier type (*p*\<0.01) and the illumination condition (*p*\<0.0001).
-Posterior comparisons results showed that the MFC~lead~ of the stick barrier (126.15±44.78 mm) was significantly (*p*\<0.05) higher than that (115.84±32.70 mm) of the board barrier.
+Figure 8 shows the results of the MFC~lead~ under the experimental conditions.
+The ANOVA results show that the MFC~lead~ was significantly affected by the barrier type (*p*\<0.01) and the illumination condition (*p*\<0.0001).
+Posterior comparisons results show that the MFC~lead~ of the stick barrier (126.15±44.78 mm) was significantly (*p*\<0.05) higher than that (115.84±32.70 mm) of the board barrier.
 The MFC~lead~ of the dimmed condition (128.85±40.90 mm) was significantly (*p*\<0.05) higher than that (113.10±36.43 mm) of the normal illumination condition.
-Both barrier height and barrier color had no significant effects on MFC~lead~.
+But, both barrier height and barrier color had no significant effect on MFC~lead~.

 Figure 8. here

-Figures 9 shows the MFC~lag~ statistics under experimental conditions.
+Figure 9 shows the MFC~lag~ statistics under the experimental conditions.
-The ANOVA results indicated that the MFC~lag~ was significantly affected by the barrier type (*p*\<0.0001), illumination condition (*p*\<0.001), barrier height (*p*\<0.05) and barrier color (*p*\<0.05).
-The MFC~lag~ of the stick barrier (132.12±47.24 mm) was significantly (*p*\<0.05) higher than that (111.36±30.64 mm) of the board.
-The MFC~lag~ in the dimmed condition (127.72±42.53 mm) was significantly (*p*\<0.05) higher than that (115.69±38.74 mm) in the normal condition.
-The MFC~lag~ of the dark barrier (125.45±41.43 mm) was significantly (*p*\<0.05) higher than that (117.96±40.47 mm) of the white one.
-The MFC~lag~ of the 5 cm barrier height (127.52±42.59 mm) was significantly (*p*\<0.05) higher than that (117.17±41.49 mm) of the 15 cm condition.
-The differences of the MFC~lag~ between the 10 cm condition (120.40±38.61 mm) and those of the other two barrier height conditions were both insignificant (see Table 1).
+The ANOVA results indicate that the MFC~lag~ was significantly affected by the barrier type (*p*\<0.0001), illumination condition (*p*\<0.001), barrier height (*p*\<0.05) and barrier color (*p*\<0.05).
+The MFC~lag~ for the stick barrier (132.12±47.24 mm) was significantly (*p*\<0.05) higher than that (111.36±30.64 mm) for the board.
+The MFC~lag~ in the dimmed condition (127.72±42.53 mm) was significantly (*p*\<0.05) higher than that (115.69±38.74 mm) under normal illumination.
+The MFC~lag~ for the dark gray barrier (125.45±41.43 mm) was significantly (*p*\<0.05) higher than that (117.96±40.47 mm) for the white one.
+The MFC~lag~ for the 5 cm barrier height (127.52±42.59 mm) was significantly (*p*\<0.05) higher than that (117.17±41.49 mm) for the 15 cm condition.
+The differences in the MFC~lag~ for the 10 cm condition (120.40±38.61 mm) with those for the other two barrier height conditions were both insignificant (see Table 1).